Preexisting Conditions and Special Populations

 • Preexisting disease changes the meaning of routine PACU findings and often determines which complication is most likely.

-• Obstructive sleep apnea, obesity, chronic lung disease, cardiac disease, renal disease, diabetes, pregnancy, age extremes, and cognitive impairment require tailored Phase I surveillance.
+• Obstructive sleep apnea, obesity, chronic lung disease, cardiac disease, renal disease, diabetes, pregnancy, age extremes, and cognitive impairment each require tailored surveillance.

-• Special-population questions often reward prevention: positioning, airway planning, glucose checks, warming, caregiver involvement, and opioid-sparing strategies.
+• Special-population items often reward prevention: positioning, airway planning, glucose checks, active warming, caregiver involvement, and opioid-sparing strategies.

-• Chronic opioid use, substance use, anxiety, and central sensitization can produce complex pain and emergence patterns without making the patient's report invalid.
+• Chronic opioid use, substance use, anxiety, and central sensitization create complex pain patterns without making the patient's report invalid.

-• Safe PACU care individualizes interventions while still using the same priority order: airway, breathing, circulation, neurologic safety, pain, and readiness for transfer.
+• Safe care individualizes interventions while keeping the same priority order: airway, breathing, circulation, neurologic safety, pain, and transfer readiness.

 Individualized risk is still priority based

 Special populations do not replace the airway-breathing-circulation framework; they sharpen it.
-The same oxygen saturation, blood pressure, sedation score, or pain report can mean different things in a patient with obstructive sleep apnea, severe aortic stenosis, chronic kidney disease, pregnancy, dementia, or opioid tolerance.
-CPAN questions often ask which patient needs closer monitoring or which complication best fits a known condition.
+The same saturation, blood pressure, sedation score, or pain report means different things in a patient with obstructive sleep apnea (OSA), severe aortic stenosis, chronic kidney disease, pregnancy, dementia, or opioid tolerance.
+CPAN stems frequently ask which patient needs closer monitoring or which complication best fits a known condition.

-Start by asking what the condition changes: airway anatomy, ventilatory drive, aspiration risk, drug clearance, thermoregulation, cardiac reserve, glucose control, communication, mobility, or ability to protect the surgical site.
+Start by naming what the condition changes: airway anatomy, ventilatory drive, aspiration risk, drug clearance, thermoregulation, cardiac reserve, glucose control, communication, mobility, or ability to protect the surgical site.

 High-yield population map